Sports in Pittsburgh: People

 Multiple professional athletes were born or raised in the Pittsburgh area.
 Major League Baseball players Ken Griffey Sr., his Hall of Fame son Ken Griffey Jr., and Hall of Famer Stan Musial were born in Donora, Pennsylvania.
-Hall of Fame inductee, player and manager of the Pittsburgh Pirates, Honus Wagner was born and raised in Chartiers.
+The Hall of Fame inductee, player, and manager of the Pittsburgh Pirates, Honus Wagner was born and raised in Chartiers.
 Major League outfielder Tito Francona and pitcher Doc Medich were born in Aliquippa.
 Super Bowl winning coaches Bill Cowher and Mike Ditka were born in Pittsburgh and Carnegie respectively.
 Super Bowl winning quarterback Joe Namath and Heisman Trophy winner Tony Dorsett were born in Beaver Falls and Rochester respectively.
 3 Time Super Bowl MVP Joe Montana is from New Eagle.
 Jim Kelly from East Brady was the leading QB of the Buffalo Bills to 4 straight Super Bowl appearances.
 Johnny Unitas, National Football League's most valuable player in 1959, 1964 and 1967 is from Pittsburgh as well.
 Owner of the Dallas Mavericks, Mark Cuban and Basketball Hall of Fame member Jack Twyman were born in Pittsburgh.
 Olympic gold medalists Swin Cash and Kurt Angle, the latter of whom went on to become a major star in professional wrestling, were born in McKeesport and Pittsburgh respectively.
 Professional golfers Rocco Mediate and Arnold Palmer were born in Greensburg and Latrobe respectively.
 Author Jim O'Brien, who was born in Pittsburgh, has authored 20 books about Pittsburgh sports.

 Cradle of quarterbacks

 The Pittsburgh region also has developed many notable athletes that have gone on to outstanding careers in professional sports.
-The region has produced a multitude of NFL quarterbacks, giving Western Pennsylvania the nickname "Cradle of Quarterbacks."
+The region has produced a multitude of NFL quarterbacks, giving Western Pennsylvania the nickname "Cradle of Quarterbacks".
 Dan Marino, Joe Montana, Joe Namath, Jim Kelly, Johnny Unitas, Bruce Gradkowski, Marc Bulger, George Blanda, Johnny Lujack, Jeff Hostetler, Gus Frerotte, Willie Thrower, Warren Heller, Johnny Gildea, Tyler Palko, Alex Van Pelt, Sandy Stephens, Terry Hanratty, Mike McMahon, Major Harris, Matt Cavanaugh, Chuck Fusina, Rod Rutherford, Ted Marchibroda, Babe Parilli, John Hufnagel, Tom Sherman, Richie Lucas, Boyd Brumbaugh, Scott Zolak, Ed Matesic, Tom Clements, Coley McDonough, Charley Seabright and former Pittsburgh Steelers quarterback Charlie Batch all hail from within a 50-mile radius of the city.